gabeklein/expressive-mvc/README.md

   }
 }
 ```
 First define a controller which itself defines a peer-property.
-Controller will fetch requested model from context of the component to which it belongs.
+Controller will fetch requested model from the context of component which it belongs it.
 ```js
 import { Provider } from "@expressive/mvc";